williamsca/bargaining-upzone/paper/slides.md

 ---

-## A model of residential land supply
+## A toy model of residential land supply
 - municipality acts as **durable goods monopolist**
 - an extra unit **decreases** the price of all prior units
 - homeowners control **housing supply** through zoning, demand compensation to allow more development